 How Are Police Reports Used in Car Accident Cases?

 Police reports are used as evidence in car accident cases.
 In fact, this report can play an important role in your car accident claim.
 This is because a police report contains a great deal of information about the accident and is written by a law enforcement officer, which gives the report credibility.

 For example, say you are involved in an accident and the police report states that the other driver was at fault.
 You can use this report as evidence to prove liability to the other driver’s insurance company.

 Having a police report that supports your claim will strengthen your case.
 But insurance companies will not automatically accept that their policyholder was liable simply because that’s what is written in the police report.
 Insurance companies are allowed to disagree with the police officer’s opinion, and they often do.

 Likewise, if the report says you are at fault for the crash, this does not mean that you cannot recover compensation for your injuries.
-Your attorney can conduct their own investigation to gather evidence that disproves this finding.
+Your Tampa personal injury attorney can conduct their own investigation to gather evidence that disproves this finding.
 With a strong case, you can still prove that the other party was liable for the accident despite what the police report says.

 Will the Police Report Be Used As Evidence if it Doesn’t Identify the Liable Party?